 This aerial photo from 1957 shows the original Acheson Drive (Routes 9 and 17) before Route 9 was extended in the 1960s.

 The southern Route 17 freeway includes a diamond interchange at Main Street Extension, and a 3-ramp interchange at Route 9.
 As it turns out, this freeway wasn't really built for Route 17.

 In the 1940s, traffic on Route 9 through Middletown (Main Street) was heavy enough that the state planned for an improved route along the river.
 On Sept.
 15, 1950, Acheson Drive opened to traffic.
 This included the four-lane boulevard part of Route 9 and a short 9/17 freeway, with space left for a future leg of Route 9 toward Old Saybrook (see photo above).
 The Route 17 portion was merely part of the original bypass, and not the intent for a near-future freeway extension.

 Unbuilt Freeway - entire length

-In 1963, the state planned to connect Route 2 in Glastonbury to a Route 66 expressway in Portland, slated for sometime after 1975 (a common phrase at that time probably closer to "way in the future" than any specific year).
+In 1963, the state planned to connect Route 2 in Glastonbury to a Route 66 freeway in Portland, slated for sometime after 1975 (a common phrase at that time probably closer to "way in the future" than any specific year).

 An April 1967 "Long Range Proposals" map included the Glastonbury to Portland freeway, which would have run west of Main Street.
 However, the proposal died in the 1970s.

-The 1968 "Plan for the Future" and "Expressway Test Plan" proposed another 17 freeway from Middletown to Durham; and South Central Connecticut Planning Region maps from the same era called for a new freeway following Routes 17, 22, and 100 from Durham to East Haven.
+The 1968 "Plan for the Future" and "Expressway Test Plan" proposed another 17 freeway from Middletown to Durham; and South Central Connecticut Planning Region maps from the same era called for a new freeway following Routes 17, Route 22, and Route 100 from Durham to East Haven.
 If all these plans had come to fruition, Route 17 could have been a freeway for its entire length.